kylekeesling/kylekees/_posts/2018/2018-12-03-activestorage-management-trick.md

   end
 ```

-It's also important to update the user interface to remove any reference to the attachment, and in my case I used Rails UJS.
+It's also important to update the user interface to remove any reference to the attachment, and in this case I used Rails UJS.
 The javascript necessary to remove the element from my UI is simple and straightforward:

 ```javascript
 // app/views/active_storage/attachments/destroy.js.erb